Dealing with Father’s Day without dad

 When it feels like the whole world is shouting about how much they love their dads, things can get pretty overwhelming.
 But you’re certainly not alone.

-One of the best ways to navigate through Father’s Day is to spend it with those who get it.
+One of the best ways to navigate missing your dad on Father’s Day is by spending it with those who get it.
 Meet up with your siblings, take a bunch of flowers to your mum, or enjoy a cuppa in the sunshine with your grandad.
 Leaning on your loved ones (and vice versa) can help lighten the load when things feel heavy.
+Try to let your guard down with the people who love and miss your dad just as much as you do.

 4. Write your feelings down